-- 1. In group psychosocial rehabilitative services, a ratio of no more than 12 patients per provider up to a maximum of 36 patients must be maintained during the entire service. - 2.
-If the patient ratios exceed the minimum number of providers required to conduct the group, then the group may not be reported for any of the Medicaid patients. - 3.
+- 1. In group psychosocial rehabilitative services, a ratio of no more than twelve patients per provider up to a maximum of 36 patients must be maintained during the entire service. - 2.
 In accordance with 42 CFR §440.130, and the definition of rehabilitative services, the following do not constitute medical or remedial services and may not be reported: - a.
 Activities in which providers are not present and actively involved helping patients regain functional abilities and skills; - b.
 Routine supervision of patients, including routine 24-hour care and supervision of patients (or patients' children) in residential settings.
 Routine supervision includes care and supervision-level providers who may have informal, sporadic interactions with a patient that are helpful; however, these types of interactions do not constitute a reportable structured, pre-planned psychosocial rehabilitative individual or group session.
 Individual and group PRS must be provided in accordance with a formal schedule for the patient and must be documented in accordance with the requirements in the 'Record' section below.
 Otherwise, intermittent unplanned communications with the patient are part of the routine supervision and are not reportable; - c.
 Activities in which providers perform tasks for the patient, including activities of daily living and personal care tasks (e.g., grooming and personal hygiene tasks, etc.); - d.
 Time spent by the patient in the routine completion of activities of daily living, including eating meals, doing chores, etc. (In a residential setting this time is part of the routine 24-hour care and supervision specified in b. above.); - e.
 Habilitation Services; - f.
 Job training, job coaching and other vocational activities, and educational services and activities such as lectures, presentations, conferences, other mass gatherings, etc.; - g.
 Social and recreational activities, including but not limited to routine exercise, farming, gardening & animal care activities, etc. Although these activities may be therapeutic for the patient, and a provider may obtain valuable observations for processing later, they do not constitute reportable activities.
 However, time spent before and after the activity addressing the patients' skills and behaviors related to the patient's rehabilitative goals is allowed); - h.
 Routine transportation of the patient or transportation to the site where a psychosocial rehabilitative service will be provided; and - i.
-Any type of child care (including therapeutic child care). - 4.
+Any type of child care (including therapeutic child care). - 3.
 Intensive PRS groups are limited to five patients per provider, with a maximum of ten patients per intensive PRS group.
 Intensive PRS groups are planned, structured groups independent from other PRS groups, and are designed to address the clinical needs of patients who, if in regular PRS groups would be distracting to other group members and/or require more individualized attention, including one on one, to maintain their focus on their clinical issues and treatment goals.
 Intensive PRS cannot be coded based solely on the number of patients in attendance.